VijayRod/demo/container-storage/logs/azurefile-csi-error-13_Permission_denied.md

 ```

 ```
-# Display information about the resources.
+# To display information about the resources.
 kubectl get po,pv,pvc

 # Here is a sample output below.
 The pod is in the "ContainerCreating" state.